paoloalmeida/paoloalmeida/README.md

 ### Hi there, I'm Paolo Almeida 🤓

-💻 Developer Advocate at @itau and Community Leader at @angularSP <br>
+💻 I'm a Mentor, Writer, Speaker and Community Leader at @angularSP <br>
-🏡 Brazilian, Based in Barueri, SP
+🏡 Brazilian, São Paulo

 ### You can find me on